What is God? In no particular order, here are mainstream, Jewish ways of understanding monotheism.

 Acceptance of Kaplan’s naturalism became widespread in much of the Reform Jewish community.
 Both officially and historically, the Reform movement has always affirmed theism.
 However, since the 1940s, there has been a growing naturalist and humanist influence within the Reform movement.

-Prof. David Ray Griffin and Rabbi Louis Jacobs have critiqued these views: They state that these views of God are intellectually dishonest because they are atheist beliefs garbed in religious terminology.
-They term this technique “conversion by definition”, as humanist and non-theistic beliefs are given theistic labels.
+Prof. David Ray Griffin and Rabbi Louis Jacobs have critiqued these views: They state that these views of God are atheist beliefs garbed in religious terminology.
+They term this “conversion by definition”, as non-theistic beliefs are given theistic labels.
 (15) In support of this contention, note that some atheists have adopted Kaplan’s Reconstructionism, Fromm’s humanism and Reines’ polydoxy as affirmation of atheist beliefs.
 Some examples include: